albertomh/DepositDuck-api/README.md

 `speculum` static assets are hosted in a public Cloudflare R2 bucket with CORS enabled to allow GET from `localhost:8000`.

+#### Jinja2

+The [jinja2_fragments](https://pypi.org/project/jinja2-fragments/) package is used to render blocks of HTML from Jinja2 templates ready to be used by htmx.

+The `get_templates` dependable returns an instance of `AuthenticatedJinjaBlocks`.
+This class enhances `Jinja2Blocks` (from `jinja2_fragments`) by using Pydantic to validate that a `TemplateContext` has all required attributes before being used to render a `TemplateResponse`.

+To see the context available to a page in the frontend, add `<pre>{% debug %}</pre>` to a Jinja template when running locally and `settings.debug` is true.

 #### Naming conventions

 Element IDs should be in `camelCase`.
 Classes (mostly from Boostrap) should be in `kebab-case`.